sam101/LD31-NeverAloneOnThisStupidScreen/README.md

 You can play using the arrow keys, and space/enter to fire.
 If you want to keep your level from another pc / browser, you can use the second link (http://ld31.slepetit.com/#returning ) to enter your username.

+Sometimes, the fonts might now load, so you'll get really crappy fonts, you'll just need reload the page to fix it.

-Please play using a modern, Chrome/Safari recommended, since Firefox tends to lag a bit sometimes :(.
+Please play using a modern, Chrome/Safari/WebKit browser is recommended, since Firefox tends to lag a bit sometimes :(.

 Online version: http://ld31.slepetit.com